Beam-align: distributed user association for mmWave networks with multi-connectivity: Related work

-\paragraph{Beamforming} Directional beams in mmWave channels help overcome high path loss.
+\textit{Beamforming:} Directional beams in mmWave channels help overcome low signal quality due to high path loss.
 Several studies investigate how to steer, manage and align these beams to achieve the highest throughput or best efficiency \cite{aghashahi2021stochastic, kanhere2021performance, tsai2021high}.
-These works all show that the smaller the beam, the better the throughput.
-However, smaller and more beams may also cause more overhead and complexity, as all these beams have to be managed.
-As these directional beams also cause different gain patterns around a BS, UA becomes a difficult problem which can be solved in different ways.
-In \cite{alizadeh2020distributed, shokri2015user}, the mmWave UA problem is formulated as a matching and auction game, respectively, and in \cite{liu2020user, tatino2020learning} the authors use machine learning to solve the UA problem.
-Due to the complexity of the problem, most of these models focus on a small setting, while mmWave is used for scenarios with high user density.
-Moreover, most of these works are based on single connectivity, as multi-connectivity only brings more complexity and overhead.
-Our work differs from earlier works as we consider a more complete mmWave setting with beamforming and MC.
+All of these works show that operation with smaller beams leads to higher throughput.
+However, smaller and more beams may also result in higher overhead and complexity, as all these beams have to be managed.
+Furthermore, smaller beams may not perform well when there is some uncertainty in the users' positions.
+As directional beams cause different gain patterns around a BS, UA under beamforming becomes a difficult problem that can be solved in different ways.
+In \cite{alizadeh2020distributed}, the mmWave UA problem is formulated as a matching and auction game, respectively, and in \cite{liu2020user, tatino2020learning, gao2023wip, chongrui2023deep} the authors use machine learning to solve the UA problem.
+Due to the complexity of the problem, most of these models focus on a small setting with only a few users, while mmWave is used for scenarios with high user density.
+Moreover, most of these works are based on SC, as MC brings even more complexity and overhead.
+Our work differs from earlier works as we consider a more complete mmWave setting with both beamforming and MC.